Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/00-theory.md

 &nbsp;

-# What are Variables
+# Variables

-Variables are containers for storing data (storing data values).
+Variables are containers, used to store data values

 It is a basic unit of storage in a program.